Nynuphar/IDEAL-doc/docs/source/appointments.rst

 In order to easily delete appointment series, you can navigate to **Appointments** > **Delete appointment series**, under the *Study patients* section.

 Here, you need to select the schedule used to book the appointments and the patient.
-You will also have the option to delete only future appointments (for example, if the patient drops out from the study) or all the appointments .
+You will also have the option to delete only future appointments (for example, if the patient drops out from the study) or all the appointments.

+Below you can see an example, in which all the future appointments of the patient *Angelina Jolie* are being deleted.

 .. image:: AppDel.png
+  :width: 500

 .. _below: